-Function Required parameters Soft key Page SPATIAL Three spatial angles: SPA, SPB, and SPC SPATIAL 319 PROJECTED Two projection angles: PROPR and PROMIN and a rotation angle ROT PROJECTED 321 EULER Three Euler angles: precession (EULPR), nutation (EULNU) and rotation (EULROT) EULER 322 VECTOR Normal vector for defining the plane and base vector for defining the direction of the tilted X axis VECTOR 324
+Function Required parameters Soft key Page SPATIAL Three spatial angles: SPA, SPB, and SPC SPATIAL 385 PROJECTED Two projection angles: PROPR and PROMIN and a rotation angle ROT PROJECTED 387 EULER Three Euler angles: precession (EULPR), nutation (EULNU) and rotation (EULROT) EULER 388 VECTOR Normal vector for defining the plane and base vector for defining the direction of the tilted X axis VECTOR 390

-11.2 The PLANE Function: Tilting the Working Plane (Software Option 1)
+12.2 The PLANE Function: Tilting the Working Plane (Software Option 1)

-Function Required parameters Soft key Page POINTS Coordinates of any three points in the plane to be tilted POINTS 326 RELATIV Single, incrementally effective spatial angle REL.
+Function Required parameters Soft key Page POINTS Coordinates of any three points in the plane to be tilted POINTS 392 RELATIV Single, incrementally effective spatial angle REL.
 SPA.
-328 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 329 RESET Reset the PLANE function RESET 318

-The parameter definition of the PLANE function is separated into two parts:

-- The geometric definition of the plane, which is different for each of the available PLANE functions. - The positioning behavior of the PLANE function, which is independent of the plane definition and is identical for all PLANE functions, See "Specifying the positioning behavior of the PLANE function", page 331

-The actual-position-capture function is not possible with an active tilted working plane.

-If you use the PLANE function when M120 is active, the TNC automatically rescinds the radius compensation, which also rescinds the M120 function.
+394 AXIAL Up to three absolute or incremental axis angles A,B,C AXIAL 395 RESET Reset the PLANE function RESET 384 The parameter definition of separated into two parts: The geometric definition is different for each of the functions.
+The positioning behavior which is independent of identical for all PLANE for the positioning behavior page 397 of the plane, le available Pl of the PLAN the plane def inctions, See which ANE E function, finition and is "Specifying ⇒ The actual-position-capture with an active tilted working If you use the PLANE functi active, the TNC automatical compensation, which also r g plane. on when M12 ly rescinds th 20 is le radius

-Always use PLANE RESET to reset PLANE functions.
-Entering 0 in all PLANE parameters does not completely reset the function.

-If you restrict the number of tilting axes with the M138 function, your machine may provide only limited tilting possibilities.

-You can only use the PLANE functions with tool axis Z.

-The TNC only supports tilting the working plane with spindle axis Z.

-The PLANE Function: Tilting the Working Plane (Software Option 1) 11.2